inria-UFF/VRPSolverEasy/VRPSolverEasy/doc/source/Demos/index.rst

     * Y coordinate
     * Demand

-* After this lines, the number of vehicle types is given and the following lines contain for each vehicle :
+* After these lines, the number of vehicle types is given and the following lines contain for each vehicle :

    * Capacity
    * Fixed cost
    * Variable cost
-   * Minimum number of vehicle
+   * Minimum number of vehicles
-   * Maximum number of vehicle
+   * Maximum number of vehicles